-Setting the write bit 'W' (in the flags register at 0x1FFF0) to a '1' stops updates to the time keeping registers and enables the time to be set.
-The correct day, date, and time are then written into the registers in 24 hour BCD format.
-The time written is referred to as the 'Base Time'.
-This value is stored in nonvolatile registers and used in calculation of the current time.
-Resetting the WRITE bit to '0' transfers those values to the actual clock counters, after which the clock resumes normal operation.
+Setting the write bit 'W' (in the flags register at 0x7FF0) to a '1' stops updates to the time keeping registers and enables the time to be set.
+The correct day, date, and time is then written into the registers in 24 hour BCD format.
+The time written is referred to as the "Base Time".
+This value is stored in nonvolatile registers and used in the calculation of the current time.
+Resetting the write bit to '0' transfers the register values to the actual clock counters, after which the clock resumes normal operation.